StarlightSearch/EmbedAnything/README.md

 </div>

-EmbedAnything is a minimalist yet highly performant, lightweight, lightening fast, multisource, multimodal and local embedding pipeline, built in rust.
-Whether you're working with text, images, audio, PDFs, websites, or other media, EmbedAnything simplifies the process of generating embeddings from various sources and streaming them to a vector database.We support dense, sparse and late-interaction embeddings.
+EmbedAnything is a minimalist, highly performant, lightning-fast, lightweight, multisource, multimodal, and local embedding pipeline built in Rust.
+Whether you're working with text, images, audio, PDFs, websites, or other media, EmbedAnything streamlines the process of generating embeddings from various sources and seamlessly streaming (memory-efficient-indexing) them to a vector database.
+It supports dense, sparse, and late-interaction embeddings, offering flexibility for a wide range of use cases.

 <!-- TABLE OF CONTENTS -->
 <details>